NerfedChou/Programs/README.md

 What I leanred on school is nothing but to pass the exam.
 Theres no holy grail its just me that realize having a teacher is a second option to be exactly as it is.

-Take new Highs and lows dont smoke weed but cigarrets lmao lick my ass stupid.
+Take new Highs and lows dont smoke weed but cigarrets.

-Hello World!
+#Purpose

+On this Repository I dont intend to leak or promote laziness but to help others I need.
+The problem is when everything gets easier the more the person meets the qualifications of being stubborn.
+This repository serve as the ground of reliable codes throught out the lessons of our school.